Computer Ergonomics to prevent Carpal Tunnel Syndrome

 Workstation

-Your work area must properly fit your body.
-BUY a new desk if need to.
-The work surface must be at the correct height.
+- The work surface must be at the correct height.
 Keyboard and Mice should be on an adjustable height platform, no two people are the same size!
-Your elbows should never be higher than your keyboard, but be at seated elbow height.
-Adjustable keyboard trays can help.

 Input Devices